-The Housing Authority operates three different apartment complexes: North Cedar Terrace, South Cedar Terrace, and Mornigside Family Townhomes.
+The Housing Authority operates three different apartment complexes: North Cedar Terrace, South Cedar Terrace, and Morningside Family Townhomes.
 There are a total of 148 units made up of 1-bedroom, 2-bedroom, and 3-bedroom units.
+To find out more about these complexes, visit www.charlescityhousing.org

 To be eligible for assistance under the public housing program, an applicant must be income eligible, have a favorable rental history, have no convictions of any serious criminal offenses, and not owe money to another housing agency.
 The income limits are determined by HUD.